Food, Poland

 Vegan in Warsaw

-I’ll tell you this already – Warsaw is a vegan haven!
+I’ll tell you this already – Warsaw IS a vegan haven.
 They have a bustling vegan food scene.
 We were blown away by how many fully vegan restaurants there are in town – we only needed to dine at vegan places.
-And the prices were so affordable (everything half as expensive, coming from Finland).
+And at affordable prices (half as expensive, coming from Finland).
 If you want to plan a European city trip purely around (vegan) food, then Warsaw is a great destination!

 You can find so many different cuisines here – plenty of falafel humus stuff, vegan ramen and sushi – tons of vegan Asian food spots including a couple of Loving Huts!
-Then there are Polish vegan fast food chains – Krowarzywa and Mango Vegan.
+There’s Polish vegan fast food chains – Krowarzywa and Mango Vegan.
 For fine plates and upscale dining, there’s The Botanist.

-My challenge was to try out 14 restaurants in 5 days!
-I tried plan and prioritize places in order to try as many as possible and managed 12, in the end!
-All this food may look delicious but you don’t need to try out all restaurants or dishes (even if you’re a travel or food blogger).
-I pushed myself to eat more than usual just so that I could do all the places on my list, even when I fell ill.
-Eat slow and with no worries, so you can actually enjoy.
-I hope this list helps you choose between the best!
+My challenge was to try out around 14 restaurants in 5 days!
+I tried to prioritize places in order to try as many as possible and managed 12 in the end.
+All this food may look delicious but you don’t need to try out all restaurants or dishes (even if you’re a travel/food blogger).
+I pushed myself to eat more than usual just so that I could do all the places on my list.
+Eat slow, with no worries, and actually enjoy.
+I hope this helps you choose between the best!

 Vegan Restaurants in Warsaw